Macron bets on nuclear in carbon-neutrality push, announces new reactors | Headlines

 Macron's thinking has been reshaped by the European Union's ambitious goals for carbon neutrality within three decades, which put renewed focus on energy forms that emit fewer, or zero, greenhouse gases than fossil fuels, including nuclear.
 Surging energy prices and concerns about Europe's reliance on imported Russian gas have also persuaded French officials of the region's need for more energy independence.

-EDF estimates the cost of six new EPR reactors at about 50 billion euros, depending on financing conditions.
+EDF estimates the cost of six new reactors at about 50 billion euros ($57.36 billion), depending on financing conditions.
 The first new reactor, an evolution of the European Pressurised Reactor (EPR), would come online by 2035, Macron said.
 Studies for a further eight reactors beyond the initial half-dozen new plants would be launched, he added.

 France will also increase its solar power capacity tenfold by 2050 to more than 100 gigawatts (GW) and target building 50 offshore wind farms with a combined capacity of at least 40 GW.
-Capacity from land-based wind turbines, which face strong public resistance, would only be doubled by 2050, he said.
 ENERGY U-TURN

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)